-Water and Power Technology Prize Competitions: Reclamation began implementing prize competitions in 2015 under the America COMPETES Act, as amended (15 U.S. Code § 3710 - Prize Competitions).
+Water and Power Technology Prize Competitions: Reclamation implements prize competitions under the America COMPETES Act, as amended (15 U.S. Code § 3719 - Prize Competitions) and other authorities, as appropriate.
 Reclamation is using prize competitions to harness the innovative capacity of the American public and private sectors to solve R&D problems related to Reclamation's mission and stakeholder interests.
-Specifically, in Reclamation, prize competitions target elusive scientific and technological problems related to infrastructure sustainability, water availability, and environmental compliance that may affect water delivery and hydropower generation under present or future climate variations.

-Prize competitions complement traditional research by providing an innovation tool that can help find breakthroughs or overcome technical obstacles or complexities.
+Specifically, in Reclamation, prize competitions target elusive scientific and technological problems related to infrastructure sustainability, water availability, and environmental compliance affecting water delivery and hydropower generation.
+Prize competitions complement traditional research by providing an innovation tool able to help find breakthroughs or overcome technical obstacles or complexities.
 The private sector and other Federal agencies have successfully used prize competitions to tap innovative minds that cannot be reached through traditional approaches to find creative new solutions to tough problems.
-Through FY2021, Reclamation has launched or completed 32 competitions.
-The creativity of submitted solutions has been impressive and a number are being explored for further R&D or commercialization.

-Building on the experience gained with the initial competitions.
-Reclamation is launching larger competitions to include multiple rounds of competitions culminating in prizes awarded to the winners that can successfully develop and demonstrate their ideas better positioning them for the marketplace, which would benefit Americans far beyond the immediate beneficiaries.
-Reclamation has formed collaborations with the private sector, State and local agencies, and other Federal agencies to design, judge and/or co-sponsor specific prize competitions.
+Through FY 2022, Reclamation has launched or completed thirty-four prize competitions.
+The creativity of submitted solutions has been impressive and a number are being explored for further R&D or commercialization either by the solver or in partnership with Reclamation.
+Building on the experience gained with the initial competitions, Reclamation is launching larger competitions to include multiple rounds of competitions culminating in prizes awarded to the winners that can successfully develop and demonstrate their ideas better positioning them for the marketplace.
+Reclamation has formed collaborations with the private sector, state and local agencies, and other Federal agencies to design, judge and/or co-sponsor specific prize competitions.
 All prize competitions are posted on the Federal prize competition crowd-sourcing platform Challenge.gov.

-Snow Water Supply Forecasting Program: The Snow Water Supply Forecasting Program Authorization Act, 2020, establishes the Snow Water Supply Forecasting Program within the Department of the Interior.
-Reclamation, acting on behalf of the Secretary of the Interior, is implementing the Program.
-The Program aims to advance emerging technologies to enhance snow monitoring and subsequent water supply forecasts.
-Program activities stand to build climate change resilience by enabling improved water management.
-Reclamation is working with partner agencies to implement the Program, providing coordination and leadership to realize enhanced forecasting and water management.

 Technology Transfer: The Federal technology transfer legislation authorizes Reclamation to partner with the private sector and other non-Federal entities to develop new and useful technical solutions and move them into widespread use.
-The partnership of technology transfer agreements includes Cooperative Research and Development Agreements (CRADAs), Materials Transfer Agreements (MTAs), Facility Use Service Agreements, and licensing Agreements.
-Through these agreements, Reclamation and non-Federal entities can leverage costs and combine expertise, equipment, facilities, intellectual property and other resources to accelerate development and transfer of mission aligned solutions to Reclamation stakeholders, the broader water management community, and the American public.
+The partnership or technology transfer agreements include Cooperative Research and Development Agreements (CRADAs), Materials Transfer Agreements (MTAs), Facility Use Service Agreements, and licensing agreements.
+Through these agreements, Reclamation and non-Federal entities can leverage costs and combine expertise, equipment, facilities or field sites, intellectual property, and other resources to accelerate development and transfer of mission-aligned solutions to Reclamation stakeholders, the broader water management community, and the American public.